-On October 11th, the nation will celebrate the extremely important Indigenous Peoples Day.
-While the modern-day Non-BIPOC American may struggle to understand how to honor indigenous individuals, there are resources, teachers, and actions we can all commit to that will educate those willing to learn.
+On October 14th, the nation will celebrate the extremely important Indigenous Peoples Day.
+While modern-day non-BIPOC Americans may struggle to understand how to honor Indigenous individuals, there are resources, teachers, and actions we can all commit to that will educate those willing to learn.

 The plant remedies and rituals that we offer at The Alchemist’s Kitchen owe their existence to the Indigenous community.
 We must support Indigenous People and protect their communities, culture, lands, and water.
 Without them, nature may be endangered by those wishing it harm.
 This Indigenous Peoples Day Guide will be one way for you to help Native Americans and other Indigenous people with your own power.